 For further details on how the new GDPR regulations will effect recruiters, see our Recruiter’s guide to GDPR compliance.
-Ready to start staking your next steps?
+Ready to start taking your next steps?
 The GDPR checklist: Requirements for recruiters and HR will help you to get started, or the GDPR Readiness Evaluator will help you measure how far you have to go.

 Further questions?
 Watch the video of our Live Stream event, What you need to know about GDPR.